fun things to do with kids in bandon oregon

 Coquille River Lighthouse – This lighthouse, constructed at the end of the 19th century, aided ships sailing up the Coquille River (the sand bar at the entrance to the river is tricky to navigate).
 The lighthouse is open daily May to October, and there are tours to the top of the lighthouse (wear closed-toed shoes).

-Cranberry Festival – Bandon is the “cranberry capital” of Oregon, and every fall they have a cranberry festival, with booths, live music, food, barbeque, tractor show and activities for kids.
-Click here for more information.
+Cranberry Festival – Bandon is the “cranberry capital” of Oregon, fall is time for a cranberry festival, with booths, live music, food, barbeque, tractor show and activities for kids.